No 1 Commando

 Welch Regiment

-Private Austin Scally from Wigan was reported wounded and missing on 6 December 1942 during operations in North Africa, later found to be a prisoner of war.
+Private Augustine Scally from Wigan was reported wounded and missing on 6 December 1942 during operations in North Africa, later found to have been captured on the 2nd December.
+Enlisted 16 October 1939, former trade - French Polisher.

 SCANTLEBURY, John